-Game Art + Design, Copyright & Creative Commons, Computer Animation, Anime, Illustration, Graphic Design, Modern + Contemporary Art, Business Research, Advertising Design, Business of Art+Design, Motion Design, Fine Arts (Printmaking, Sculpture, Painting)
+Game Art + Design, Copyright & Creative Commons, Computer Animation, Anime, Illustration, Graphic Design, Modern + Contemporary Art and Photography, Business Research, Advertising Design, Business of Art+Design, Fine Arts, Motion Design

 Discworld and anything by Terry Pratchett, Steel Beach by John Varley (& his short stories), Bellweather/Connie Willis, Casino Royale/Ian Fleming, all Sherlock Holmes/Arthur Conan Doyle, Battle Royale/Koushun Takami, Ghost in the Shell/Masamune Shirow, This Side of Paradise/F. Scott Fitzgerald, War for the Oaks/Emma Bull, Charles De Lint's urban fantasy, Wuthering Heights/Emily Bronte and any folklore from Andrew Lang or the Pantheon Folklore Library